puredrinkology/website/content/recipes/kill-the-cold-smoothie/index.md

 instructions:
 - item: Juice ginger and lemon and add it to hot water.
 - item: You may add cardomom.
-shortname: Kill Cold Smoothie
+shortname: Kill a Cold Tea
 source: thecocktaildb
-title: The Kill Cold Smoothie Shake
+title: The Kill a Cold Tea
 visual: '##  LLM Prompt for Describing Kill the Cold Smoothie**Imagine a vibrant, healthy smoothie made with fresh ginger, lemon, and water.
 Describe its appearance, focusing on the following:*** **Color:** What shades of yellow, orange, or even